A Biographical Sketch

 Rosenstock was awarded a second doctorate in philosophy from the University of Heidelberg in 1923 for his scholarly medieval study, Königshaus und Stämme in Deutschland zwischen 911 und 1250 (The Royal House and the Tribes in Germany between 911 and 1250).
 He wrote this work in Leipzig and published it in 1914.
 He then lectured at the Technical University of Darmstadt in the faculty of social science and social history.
 In 1923, he was offered a job at the University of Breslau as a full professor of German legal history, a position he held until January 30, 1933.

-An inspiring and admired teacher, Rosenstock became active in many other ways at the university.
-In response to and together with some of his students, he helped organize voluntary work service camps for students, farmers, and workers to address the appalling living conditions and atrocious labor conditions at coal mines in Waldenburg, Silesia.
-This work camp initiative was known as the “Löwenberger Arbeitslager.”
-Participants in the Löwenberger initiative later formed the core of the Kreisau Circle, a German resistance movement against the Nazis.
+An inspiring and admired teacher, Rosenstock was also responsible for adult education in the area around Breslau.
+In response to and together with some of his students, he helped organize voluntary work service camps for students, farmers, and workers to address the appalling living conditions and atrocious labor conditions at coal mines in Waldenburg, Silesia: the “Löwenberger Arbeitslager.”
+(Many of the participants in the Löwenberg initiative later formed the core of the Kreisau Circle, a German resistance movement against the Nazis, including Helmuth James von Moltke; his cousin, Carl-Dietrich von Trotha; Rosenstock’s academic assistant, Horst von Einsiedel, and Adolf Reichwein.)
+In 1929, Rosenstock was elected vice-president of the World Association of Adult Education, in London.

-While he was still teaching at Breslau, Rosenstock wrote and published the first of his major works: Die Europäischen Revolutionen—Volkscharaktere und Staatenbildung (The European Revolutions and the Character of Nations; 1931).
-This book showed how 1,000 years of European history had been created from five different European national revolutions that collectively came to an end in World War I.
+While still teaching at Breslau, Rosenstock wrote and published the first of his major works: Die Europäischen Revolutionen—Volkscharaktere und Staatenbildung (The European Revolutions and the Character of Nations; 1931).
+This book showed how 1,000 years of European history had been formed by five hundred years of church upheaval and five hundred years of national revolutions that collectively made up a single that era that came to an end in World War I.

 On January 30, 1933, Germany fell to National Socialism, and Rosenstock resigned from the university at once, but remained in Germany, without working.
 By the end of that year and with the help of C. J. Friedrich, professor of government at Harvard University and the only person Rosenstock knew in the United States, he was appointed Kuno Francke Lecturer in German Art and Culture at Harvard.

-It was at Harvard that Rosenstock-Huessy encountered strong opposition to the presentation of his ideas in social history and other topics, all of which were based on his Christian faith.
-Rosenstock-Huessy frequently mentioned God in class.
-He also often attacked pure, objective academic thinking, a teaching tradition assumed by the Harvard faculty to be a prerequisite for high scholarship.
-These attacks grated on the secular beliefs of other Harvard faculty members.
+It was at Harvard that Rosenstock-Huessy encountered the strongest opposition to his ideas in social history and other topics, all of which were based on his Christian faith.
+Rosenstock-Huessy frequently mentioned God in class and often attacked pure, objective academic thinking, a teaching tradition his colleagues considered a prerequisite for high scholarship.
 Profound differences of opinion ensued and led, in 1935, to his accepting an appointment as professor of social philosophy at Dartmouth College in Hanover, New Hampshire.
 He made his home in nearby Norwich, Vermont.
-He taught at Dartmouth until his retirement in 1957, having inspired generations of students.
+He taught at Dartmouth until his retirement in 1957, having inspired an entire generation of students.

-Despite the falling-out with Harvard, Rosenstock-Huessy had made important friendships there that helped him in his publishing efforts.
-His first major writing task was to develop an English-language revision of his earlier book on revolutions, and he soon published Out of Revolution: Autobiography of Western Man (1938).
-George Allen Morgan, a former Harvard student under Alfred North Whitehead and himself the author of the classic What Nietzsche Means, subsequently assisted Rosenstock-Huessy in the preparation of The Christian Future or the Modern Mind Outrun (1946).
-Further, Whitehead had strongly supported Rosenstock-Huessy in his disagreements with members of the Harvard faculty.
-Rosenstock-Huessy continued his pioneering efforts on behalf of voluntary work service in the United States.
-At the urging of Eleanor Roosevelt, the journalist Dorothy Thompson, and other prominent figures, President Franklin D. Roosevelt asked Rosenstock-Huessy to lead the creation of a special Civilian Conservation Corps (CCC) camp in the woods of Vermont.
-Involving mainly students from Dartmouth, Radcliffe, and Harvard, its purpose was to train young leaders to expand the 7-year-old CCC from a program for unemployed youth into a work service program that would accept volunteers from all walks of life.
-A pre-existing CCC “side camp” near Sharon, Vermont, was chosen for this activity, and was named Camp William James, in honor of that philosopher’s search for a moral equivalent of war.
-The camp enjoyed a short term of success as a place where young people from many walks of life worked together in common enterprise.
-However, it was disbanded when the United States entered World War II.
-The voluntary work service model at Camp William James, as well as Rosenstock-Huessy’s writings about voluntary work service, have been cited as influential in the design and development of the Peace Corps.
+Despite the falling-out with Harvard, Rosenstock-Huessy had made important friendships in Cambridge that sustained him through his “exile” in New Hampshire.
+Henry Copley Greene and Rosalind Huidekoper Greene helped him reforge his earlier book on revolutions for an American audience; the reimagined book became Out of Revolution: Autobiography of Western Man (1938).
+Their son-in-law, George Allen Morgan, one of Alfred North Whitehead’s Harvard students and the author of the classic What Nietzsche Means, helped assemble The Christian Future or the Modern Mind Outrun (1946).
+(Whitehead also strongly supported Rosenstock-Huessy in his disagreements with members of the Harvard history department.)
+At the urging of Eleanor Roosevelt, the journalist Dorothy Thompson, and other prominent figures, President Franklin D. Roosevelt asked Rosenstock-Huessy to lead the creation of a special training camp for leaders of the Civilian Conservation Corps (CCC) in Vermont.
+Involving mainly students from Dartmouth, Radcliffe, and Harvard, its purpose was to train young leaders for an expanded program that instead of isolating unemployed youth in work-service programs, would bring volunteers from other walks of life to join them.
+A pre-existing CCC “side camp” near Sharon, Vermont, was chosen and named Camp William James, in honor of that philosopher’s search for a moral equivalent of war.
+The camp enjoyed a short term of success but was disbanded when the United States entered World War II.
+The Camp William James model of voluntary work in service to communities in need has been cited as sometimes been mentioned in connection with the development of the Peace Corps.

 Margrit Rosenstock-Huessy died in 1959.
-In 1960, Freya von Moltke, the widow of the German resistance leader Helmuth James von Moltke, who had opposed National Socialism and was executed by the Nazis, came to share Rosenstock-Huessy’s life.
-Her husband had been one of Rosenstock’s students in Breslau and a participant in the original Silesian work camps.
+In 1960, Freya von Moltke, the widow of the German resistance leader Helmuth James von Moltke, who had been executed by the Nazis, came to share Rosenstock-Huessy’s life.
+(Her husband had worked with Rosenstock-Huessy on the Loewenberg work camps in the late 1920’s.)
 Rosenstock-Huessy died on February 24, 1973.
-Rosenstock-Huessy’s extraordinary insights continue to influence the lives of a growing number of people from around the world and from all walks of life.
+His extraordinary insights continue to influence the lives of a growing number of people from around the world and from all walks of life.